Here is a copy the blog entries (now offline) that were done during the planning stages of this eco house building project.

 Tatamis: Wednesday, 7 September 2011

-All the tatami for the house were being kept back for possible use as insulation in either the walls or roof.
+All the tatami for the house (see them stacked up in photo above) were being kept back for possible use as insulation in either the walls or roof.
 However, after heavy rain from typhoon Talas, the tatami were transformed into soggy masses which were proved the perfect medium for various fungi and mushrooms to bloom.
 The tatami will now be used for compost in the garden.

 Power tools and a laborer’s lunch: Friday 9 September 2011